Taxation records for family and Local History

 The National Archives have extensive material relating to the Finance Act 1910, including:

-For more information about these, see the National Archives.
+For more information about these, see The National Archives guide.

 Mark Herber, Ancestral Trails: The Complete Guide to British Genealogy and Family History (LC14591), esp.
 528-541, ‘Oaths, Taxation and Insurance Records’ and 306-307, ‘Maps, Land Registration and Property Records'